aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 # Client Identifier

+This specification defines the `client-id-metadata-document` prefix for OAuth 2.0 Client Identifiers, per {{I-D.draft-parecki-oauth-client-id-prefix}}.

+This Client Identifier scheme can also use bare `https://` URLs for backwards compatibility with previous versions of this specification and the prior-art upon which this specification is based (i.e., [Solid-OIDC]), however, this is discouraged.

-This specification defines the client identifier as a URL with the following restrictions.
-Client identifier URLs MUST have an "https" scheme, MUST contain a path component, MUST NOT contain single-dot or double-dot path segments, MUST NOT contain a fragment component and MUST NOT contain a username or password Client identifier URLs SHOULD NOT include a query string component, and MAY contain a port.
+This specification defines the Client Identifier as a string starting with `client-id-metadata-document:` followed by a URL (the client ID metadata document URL) with the following restrictions:

+* The URL MUST have a "https" scheme, MUST contain a path component, MUST NOT contain single-dot or double-dot path segments, MUST NOT contain a fragment component and MUST NOT contain a username or password.
+* The URL SHOULD NOT include a query string component, and MAY contain a port.

 This specification places no restrictions on what URL is used as a client identifier.
 A short URL is RECOMMENDED, since the URL may be displayed to the end user in the authorization interface or in management interfaces.
-Usage of a stable URL that does not frequently change for the client is also RECOMMENDED.
+Usage of a stable URL that does not frequently change for the client is RECOMMENDED.

 # Client Information Discovery